techraed/letter-of-credit/README.md

 # TODO:
 1) Gas optimisation;
-2) Modification for applied purposes on the basis of real bargains
+2) Modification for applied purposes on the basis of real bargains;